microsoft/superbenchmark/docs/user-tutorial/benchmarks/micro-benchmarks.md

 #### Introduction

-Large scale matmul operation in PyTorch with one GPU.
+Large scale matmul operation using `torch.matmul` with one GPU.

 #### Metrics